 As part of doing this, though, Ashar decided she wanted to sort out her large postcard collection a bit more.

 My best guess is that she has more than 1,500 postcards from all time periods and all around the world.
 She loves to get them out and look through them, and has learned a lot by exploring the places pictured!

 Her organizational system, though, is pure Sarah.
 Her categories include “Art,” “M*A*S*H*,” “Kennedy Space Center,” “York County,” “Pennsylvania,” “States,” “Volcanoes,” “Ireland and Australia,” “Scenes by Water,” “Cities and Buildings,” “Scenery,” “Animals,” “People” and more.

 Chris has a hard time helping her sort.
 I must think eclectically like Ashar does, though, because I can look at a postcard of a man holding a kookaburra in the middle of a crowded city and tell you right where it goes.

 Well, it’s “Ireland and Australia,” of course.
 Because kookaburras and the kingfisher bird family, which are basically Ashar’s favorite animals ever, are found in Australia, making it her favorite place ever.

 You just have to “get” how she thinks.
 Then you can help sort the cards.
 I think it’s kind of fun.

 6. Our cowboys and Indians took a walk the other day with us to the former golf course near our house.
-Sarah wanted to set them up for a nature photo shoot – and we’d just read about Omri, the main character in the book “The Indian in the Cupboard,” taking his cowboy and Indian outside!
+Ashar wanted to set them up for a nature photo shoot – and we’d just read about Omri, the main character in the book “The Indian in the Cupboard,” taking his cowboy and Indian outside!